pubnub/pubnub-mcp-server/resources/sdk_docs/python_misc.md

 `
 ```

+This method doesn't take any arguments.

 ## Get subscribed channels

-Return all subscribed channels as a list.
+Returns all subscribed channels as a list.

 ### Method(s)